Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 # Polygenic Risk Score Prediction Using Machine Learning 🧬

 Tanzania Vernon

-This project uses machine learning to simulate and optimize Polygenic Risk Scores (PRS) using data from the 1000 Genomes Project.
+-This project uses machine learning to simulate and optimize Polygenic Risk Scores (PRS) using data from the 1000 Genomes Project.

 ## Key Features
 - SNP selection an PRS simulation